CCCofficial/MDML-WntWls-Protein_Interactions/README.md

 [Interpretable Machine Learning Uncovers Structural Determinants of Wnt–Wls Binding Specificity from Extended Atomistic Simulations](https://www.biorxiv.org/content/10.1101/2025.08.18.670971v1)

 > ⚠️ **Disclaimer**: This manuscript has not yet been peer-reviewed.
-> A formal, updated version is in preparation and under submission.
+> A formal version has been submitted to a peer-reviewed journal and is under consideration.

----
+***
 ## 📑 Citation
 ***